gsoc2/syft/README.md

      pretty: false

+file:

+   metadata:
+      # select which files should be captured by the file-metadata cataloger and included in the SBOM.
+      # Options include:
+      #  - "all-files": capture all files from the search space
+      #  - "owned-files": capture only files owned by packages
+      #  - "unowned-files": capture only files not owned by packages
+      #  - "no-files", "": do not capture any files
+      # SYFT_FILE_METADATA_SELECTION env var
+      selection: "owned-files"

+      # the file digest algorithms to use when cataloging files (options: "md5", "sha1", "sha224", "sha256", "sha384", "sha512")
+      # SYFT_FILE_METADATA_DIGESTS env var
+      digests: ["sha256"]

+   # capture the contents of select files in the SBOM
+   content:
+      # skip searching a file entirely if it is above the given size (default = 1MB; unit = bytes)
+      # SYFT_FILE_CONTENT_SKIP_FILES_ABOVE_SIZE env var
+      skip-files-above-size: 1048576

+      # file globs for the cataloger to match on
+      # SYFT_FILE_CONTENT_GLOBS env var
+      globs: []

 # cataloging packages is exposed through the packages and power-user subcommands
 package:

   # search within archives that do contain a file index to search against (zip)
   # note: for now this only applies to the java package cataloger
   # SYFT_PACKAGE_SEARCH_INDEXED_ARCHIVES env var